3 Ways You Can Make Your Own Website

 Now you’ve reached the part of building a website that most of us get most excited about: setting up your header and homepage, designing your online portfolio, formatting your blog, setting up your online shop.

-It’s time to furnish your online home – your domain – with things you want your visitors to see, explore, and maybe buy.
+It’s time to furnish your online home – your newly purchased domain – with things you want your visitors to see, explore, and maybe buy.

 Sounds great, right?